HEALTH CARE

 In this case, you should ask your competent health insurance holder for compensation of paid costs.

-A pensioner receiving a pension from one Member State and residing in the territory of another State shall be entitled to full medical care in the Member State in which he or she is resident, at the expense of the competent health insurance holder of the State from which he or she receives the pension.
-For this purpose, the aforementioned holder issues an S1 certificate or E 121 form (“Certificate of the application of pensioners and their family members”) and the European Health Insurance Card.
-Pensioners who have acquired residence in Croatia must submit the S1 certificate or E121 form to the relevant regional office or branch office of the Croatian Health Insurance Fund at their place of residence.
+A pensioner who receives a pension from one Member State and lives in the territory of another State shall be entitled to full health care in the Member State in which he/she resides, at the expense of the competent health insurance provider from the state from which they receive the pension.
+For this purpose, the aforementioned provider issues the S 1 certificate or an equivalent SED form S072 and the European Health Insurance Card.
+Pensioners who have acquired residence in Croatia should submit the S1 certificate to the competent regional organizational unit of the Croatian Health Insurance Fund at the place of residence, while the equivalent SED form S072 will be submitted by the competent foreign provider to the Croatian Health Insurance Fund through official channels, via electronic exchange of forms.

 Migracije